Saket Kushwaha

-Saket Kushwaha is an Indian educationist and agricultural economist.
-He is the vice chancellor (VC) of Rajiv Gandhi University, Arunachal Pradesh and former VC of Lalit Narayan Mithila University, Bihar.
-He is a professor of agricultural economics at the Banaras Hindu University, on lien.
+Saket Kushwaha (born 28 August 1963) is an Indian educationist and agricultural economist.
+He is serving as Vice Chancellor (VC) of University of Ladakh and is a former Vice Chancellor of Rajiv Gandhi University, Arunachal Pradesh and Lalit Narayan Mithila University, Bihar.
+He is a Professor of Agricultural Economics at the Banaras Hindu University, on lien.

 Early life and education

 Kushwaha was born on 28 August 1963 in Bhimsen, Kanpur, Uttar Pradesh, India.
-His father, Surendra Singh Kushwaha, was professor in the physics department of Banaras Hindu University and also served as VC of Ranchi University, Jharkhand and Mahatma Gandhi Kashi Vidyapith, Uttar Pradesh.
-Saket Kushwaha has B.Sc in Agriculture (1983) and an M.Sc.
-(1986) and Ph.D.
+His father, Surendra Singh Kushwaha, was Professor in the Physics department of Banaras Hindu University and also served as VC of Ranchi University, Jharkhand and Mahatma Gandhi Kashi Vidyapith, Uttar Pradesh. and his sister Nirmala S Maurya is a first women Vice Chancellor of Veer Bahadur Singh Purvanchal University, Jaunpur, Uttar Pradesh who served the office from August 2020 till August 2023.Saket Kushwaha has B.Sc in Agriculture (1983) and an M.Sc.
+(1986), and Ph.D.
 (1992) in Agricultural Economics from Banaras Hindu University.